-SCHOOLS
+2 SCHOOLS

 ■ The Mt.
 Vernon Community School Corporation (MVCSC) strives to Engage and Educate students while Empowering them with a positive educational experience, tailored to meet each child's evolving development stages.
 MVCSC has a commitment to provide a positive educational experience with a diverse and challenging curriculum while providing the benefits of a smaller system.
 Each Mt.
 Vernon School has amazing attributes and accomplishments that bring pride to the students, staff and community.
 This instills a strong sense of pride in the students, staff, and parents.
 MVCSC is a 1:1 technology-rich district, meaning every student and staff has a computer device.
-The district was also named as one of the first districts in Indiana to be K-12 STEM-Certified by the Indiana Department of Education.
-A progressive curriculum is showcased in the Mt.
-Vernon High School by offering a dual-credit aviation course, Project Lead The Way engineering courses, as well as forensic science and high-tech academy courses.
-The Mt.
-Vernon Middle School just completed a renovation adding a fieldhouse and additional classrooms to house grades 6-8.
-Student opportunities continue to grow, including the International Exchange program that has expanded to include countries in Asia and Europe.
-The Marauder Difference: Premier Education with a Personal Touch!

-GOVERNANCE
+3 GOVERNANCE

-- The Town's Advisory Plan Commission is the planning iurisdiction for the Town of McCordsville.
-The Plan Commission is staffed by a full-time director of Planning and Building, full-time and half-time building inspectors and a full-time staff engineer.
+The Town's Advisory Plan Commission is the planning jurisdiction for the Town of McCordsville.
+The Plan Commission is staffed by a full-time director of Planning and Building, three full-time building inspectors and a full-time administrative assistant.
+The Town also employs a staff engineer and engineering inspector.
 The department uses a digital permitting process called iWorQ, which has made the department a "paperless" department.
 Other planning functions include an Architectural Review Committee, which oversees the look and design of all buildings in the Town and a Board of Zoning Appeals (BZA), which hears petitions for variances, special exceptions and zoning violations.
-Follow this link for a basic Building Permit Flow Chart: - ► http://www.mccordsville.org/egov/ documents/1505402655_11078.pdf
+A basic Building Permit Flow Chart can be found here.